lektorium-tutor/lekt/docs/plugins/v0/api.rst

     image: redis:latest"""
     }

-This will add a Redis instance to the services run with ``tutor local`` commands.
+This will add a Redis instance to the services run with ``lekt local`` commands.

 .. note::
     In Python plugins, remember that ``patches`` can be a callable function instead of a static dict value.